IowaDave/Thermistors/README.md

 **Know Your Thermistor!** That library expects the user to wire up an "NTC" type of thermistor that was designed for temperature measurement.
 (Those designed to deal with "inrush current" may be less suitable.)
 Wiring should follow the circuit diagram shown above.
 Finally, the code writer must supply the reference values given in the manufacturer's data sheet for the device being used.

+Using such a library with a particular thermistor, given only the Big Three quantities from the data sheet, or (worse) from a product description on a mass-merchant's web site, will give a result that *looks like* a temperature.
+(He shrugs.)
+It's a place to start.

 ## A Better Approach?

 This article does not use a library like that, for two reasons.
 Firstly, the code is really short.
 Secondly, a good data sheet will provide more complete information that may promote better accuracy.
 The following shows part of such a table for the LM05-103.